johnpeart/johnpeart.github.io/src/posts/blogpost/2024-04-16-eurovision-first-listens.md

   commentary: |
     I'm so used to Georgia sending [whacky entries like this](https://www.youtube.com/watch?v=zXiZAbqETvk), or [abysmal entries like this one](https://www.youtube.com/watch?v=5qnogt74_F8) and [that one](https://www.youtube.com/watch?v=FvVx5-mzmm0), that I usually despair just looking at the name of their country in the running order.

     But not this year gang, because Georgia’s entry is a firecracker!
-It's a fresh, bassy-pop banger with a locally influenced twist.
+It’s a fresh, bassy-pop banger with a locally influenced twist.

     The vocals are great.
 The beat is great.
-It's great.
+It’s great.

 - country: "Germany"
   shortcode: "GER"